azproduction/relocating-to-berlin/README.md

 **Mikhail Davydov**: Language, I guess.
 Locals are usually closed to non-German speaking people.

 **Max Shirshin**: Motivation to make a second integration step.
 Your relocation is your first step, but a lot of people won't make a second one.
 Change your cultural patterns, visit German-speaking places whenever possible, and stop comparing everything you see around to your ex-home country/city.

+### What about first-time expences when relocating?

+For a first 1 or 2 months you will most likely living in the all-inclusive fully furnitured apartment, so besides paying for the rent there will be no extra payments.
+Usually it is +30-40% to the price of the "normal" apartment.
+Big companies are usually paying for you flight tickets and could give you a non-interest loan (ask during interview).

+**Mikhail Davydov**: The only big thing I can recall, is that I spent 175 Euro fee for making BlueCard and Visa for my wife.

+### How much money it's better to have before the first payslip?

+Basically, one monthly salary (in Berlin) should be enough.

 ## Jobs